-This is the only document that I have ever seen that accumulates all of the official investigations about TWA accidents into one document and provides you with an extreme level of detail about each accident.
+This is the only document that I have ever seen that accumulates, on CD, all of the official investigations about TWA accidents into one document and provides you with an extreme level of detail about each accident.

 A Small Sampling of the Intensely Interesting and Strange Accident Stories Inside

 You’ll read about the TWA plane SKY CHIEF that crashed near Atlanta in 1935, killing Senator Cutting of New Mexico while others escaped with only injuries.
 To make matters worse, the co-pilot did not even hold a valid air transport rating.
 Apparently, the plane only had a 27-minute reserve as it entered fog in the dark, not a great combination.
 So it was ironic to read that the flight from Los Angles to Kansas City normally took eight hours and fifteen minutes and that TWA had to get special permission for one pilot to fly that long route.
 The report also tells us that the TWA planes did not always carry a hostess at the time of this flight, and the report describes how the co-pilot was often called upon to perform duties normally assigned to a hostess.